Do you have broken voice memo files? You can fix those files by yourself. I will show you the steps in this article.

 Please replay the repaired.m4a to see the audio content is what you want.

 If you encounter any difficulties, please feel free to post a comment.

 If you want us to repair your corrupted files, please send email to firstname.lastname@example.org

-If the file is very large, please upload it to Dropbox or Google Drive, etc. and give us the link.
+If the file is very large, please upload it to Dropbox, Google Drive, or WeTransfer and send us the share link.

 3-23-16, Ekoda, Aoba Ward, Yokohama, 225-0005, Japan.